Federal Pell Grant

 - Students and their parents must be willing to verify the information provided on the FAFSA

-- Males between 18 and 25 years must register with Selective Service
+- Males between 18 and 25 years of age must register with Selective Service

 - Students cannot be convicted of possessing or selling illegal drugs while receiving financial aid